batcholi/XenonCode/README.md

 ## The Init function
 The Init function's body will be executed first everytime the virtual computer is powered on.
 The init function cannot be called by the user.
-If can only be defined.
+It can only be defined, and the device will automatically call it upon virtual startup.
 ```
 init
     $stuff = 5